bernardphh/500px-APIless/README.md

 - The program can also run in un-attended mode, where it takes in command-line arguments and perform a single task.

-Refer to [500px-APIless.docx](/500px-APIless.docx) for a complete command-line syntaxes and the detailed description of each option and its sample outputs.
+Refer to [500px-APIless.docx](/500px-APIless.docx) for sample outputs, detailed description of each option, and a complete command-line syntaxes.